toney-kim/CIT114_Fall2021/Week 10 Notes 08 TK.md

 ## What questions remain in your mind after reading this section?

-As technology becomes bigger, faster and cheaper, will there be a great difference in benefits between relationa and non relational databases for smaller applications.
+As technology becomes bigger, faster and cheaper, will there be a great difference in benefits between relational and non relational databases for smaller applications.